-- (g) Inform the participant that they may apply to the ERB for review of the ERA's decision to demand the civil penalty. - (h) Contain a statement informing the participant that within 28 days after the day on which the participant receives the notice that if: - (i) Payment is not made.
+- (f) Specify the amount of the civil penalty. - (g) Inform the participant that they may apply to the ERB for review of the ERA's decision to demand the civil penalty. - (h) Contain a statement informing the participant that within 28 days after the day on which the participant receives the notice that if: - (i) Payment is not made.

-(ii) An application has not been made to the ERB for review of the ERA's decision to impose the penalty the ERA may apply to the ERB for an order for the payment of the penalty (Regulation 31(6)).49
+(ii) An application has not been made to the ERB for review of the ERA's decision to impose the penalty the ERA may apply to the ERB for an order for the payment of the penalty (Regulation 31(6)).40

 - 6.2.8 A Rule Participant issued with a civil penalty notice may seek review by the ERB of the ERA's decision to issue the notice in accordance with the WEM Regulations (clause 2.13.44 of the WEM Rules). - 6.2.9 Where the ERA has made an application to the ERB in the circumstances referred to in paragraph 6.2.7(h), the ERB may make an order that the Participant pay the civil penalty if the: - (a) ERA made the demand in accordance with the WEM Regulations. - (b) Participant has not paid the civil penalty. - (c) Participant has not applied to the ERB for review of the ERA's decision to demand the amount. - 6.2.10 In accordance with Regulation 37, any penalty payments received by AEMO must be distributed in accordance with the WEM Rules.
-If the WEM Rules do not provide for distribution of civil penalty amounts, the penalty payments will be credited to the Consolidated Account. - 6.2.11 The ERA can direct AEMO and/or Rule Participants to distribute a specified portion of a civil penalty amount to an identified person, other than a Rule Participant, that has suffered a material loss as a result of a breach (clause 2.13.43A of the WEM Rules). - 6.2.12 The ERA will notify AEMO of the determination and penalty amount if it issues a civil penalty notice (clause 2.13.43A of the WEM Rules).50 - 6.2.13 The ERA will enter civil penalty notices that were not set aside by the ERB in a public register in accordance with section 8 of this document (clause 2.13.49 of the WEM Rules). - 6.3 Electricity Review Board Proceedings - 6.3.1 This document sets out the processes to be followed by the ERA when bringing proceedings before the ERB for one or more orders specified in the WEM
+If the WEM Rules do not provide for distribution of civil penalty amounts, the penalty payments will be credited to the Consolidated Account. - 6.2.11 The ERA can direct AEMO and/or Rule Participants to distribute a specified portion of a civil penalty amount to an identified person, other than a Rule Participant, that has suffered a material loss as a result of a breach (clause 2.13.43A of the WEM Rules). - 6.2.12 The ERA will notify AEMO of the determination and penalty amount if it issues a civil penalty notice (clause 2.13.43A of the WEM Rules).41 - 6.2.13 The ERA will enter civil penalty notices that were not set aside by the ERB in a public register in accordance with section 8 of this document (clause 2.13.49 of the WEM Rules). - 6.3 Electricity Review Board Proceedings

-49 The WEM Regulations use the terms 'contravention' instead of breach and 'participant' instead of Rule Participant.
+40 The WEM Regulations use the terms 'contravention' instead of breach and 'participant' instead of Rule Participant.